systemexklusiv/softstepper/README.md

 ### Installation ###
-0. The *SoftStep2* should be in standalone mode.
+The *SoftStep2* should be in standalone mode.
 It might work in hosted mode but i haven't tested it.
 In the SoftStep Editor turn of any LED Feedback for the pads you'd like to be the monitors for the loopers - as the this ableton script will take care about controlling the LEDs :)

-1.** download** the file by clicking here lefthand on the navigation on 'Download' (next to the small cloud-icon).
+** 1. download the remotescript ** by clicking here lefthand on the navigation on 'Download' (next to the small cloud-icon).
 In the following screen click on 'download repository'.
 The resulting file will be something like 'drival-softstepper-e4f632bcb420.zip'.
 Unzip the file and put the resulting folder in Live s MIDI Remote Scripts directory